ByteProject/Puny-BuildTools/README.md

 # Puddle BuildTools (for PunyInform and other libraries and compilers targeting the Infocom Z-machine)

 If you're into classic 8-bit and 16-bit home computers and you love Infocom style adventure games, we already have much in common and it's likely you appreciate a build environment, allowing you to target 25 retro systems.
 And what about transforming a single source file to 25 ready to use disk images in under 5 seconds?
 You'd like that?
 I have good news for you because that's essentially what the Puddle BuildTools are.
-The build environment runs out of the box with [PunyInform](https://github.com/johanberntsson/PunyInform), a lightweight but featureful [Inform 6](https://github.com/DavidKinder/Inform6) library, that is optimized to perform well on old hardware but everything is modular designed, so it would be very easy to add ZILF support for example.
-The only thing you'd need is a wrapper tool like the bundled one for Puny.
-I am looking forward to your pull requests!
+The build environment runs out of the box with [PunyInform](https://github.com/johanberntsson/PunyInform), a lightweight but powerful [Inform 6](https://github.com/DavidKinder/Inform6) library, optimized to perform well on old hardware.
+The BuildTools are modular designed, so it would be very easy to add for support other libraries and compilers like ZILF for example.
+The only thing you'd need is a wrapper tool like the bundled one for Puny, which you even could use as a base.
+Whatever you come up with, I am looking forward to your pull requests!

 ## Current version